stevedonovan/gentle-intro/filesystem.md

 `permissions` is an interesting one.
 Rust strives to be cross-platform, and so it's a case of the 'lowest common denominator'.
-In general, all you can query is whether the file is read-only - the 'permissions' concept is particular to Unix and encodes read/write/executable for user/group/others.
+In general, all you can query is whether the file is read-only - the 'permissions' concept is extended in Unix and encodes read/write/executable for user/group/others.

 But, if you are not interested in Windows, then bringing in a platform-specific trait will give